 Deer-Vehicle Collisions Kill 200 people every year in the U.S.

-Collisions with large mammals like deer are a perennial threat to road safety.
-In the United States alone, deer-vehicle collisions cause up to 200 deaths per year and $1.1 billion in damage.
+Collisions with large mammals such as deer are a frequent threat to road safety.
+In the US alone, deer-vehicle collisions cause about 200 deaths per year and $1.1 billion in damage.
 Similar statistics exist for Europe.

 Conventional approaches do not work.
 Countermeasures, such as the “deer whistle” producing continuous warning noise, are widely considered ineffective.
 One challenge when deterring deer acoustically is that the noise produced by vehicles masks signals designed to scare off the animals.
 Unless the alerting sound is very loud the animal will hardly hear it.